Road construction

 Bradley Avenue Cycle Track

 The City of London is expanding the cycling network by adding a cycle track to Bradley Avenue between Jalna Boulevard and Wellington Road.
 The project will accommodate all ages and abilities; enhance connections to nearby parks, schools and green spaces, and support different forms of mobility.
-Construction is currently planned to take place in 2023.

 Learn more about this project